ultrabug/py3status/doc/writing_modules.rst

         entry_points={"py3status": ["module = path.to.py3status_module"]},
     )

-Although it is possible to install packages from PYPi in the distributed Python interpreter it is recommended to install py3status into a virtualenv and install the custom packages into the same virtuelenv if you want to use this approach.
+Although it is possible to install packages from PyPi in the distributed Python interpreter it is recommended to install py3status into a virtualenv and install the custom packages into the same virtuelenv if you want to use this approach.